-- A. Listen to what the child says

-- B. Do not make a judgement

-- C. Do not put words into his/her mouth

-- D. Do not promise to keep a secret

-- E. Explain you have to share the information with the appropriate person in the Ursuline High School

-- F. Write down what the child says using the child's own words.
+- A. Listen to what the child says - B. Do not make a judgement - C. Do not put words into his/her mouth.
+Do not ask leading questions. - D. Do not promise to keep a secret - E. Explain you have to share the information with the appropriate person in the Ursuline High School - F. Write down what the child says using the child's own words. - G. Report the concern in person to a member of the safeguarding team without delay - H. Record the concern on CPOMS after you have reported it in person.